 Topics

-module in Python provides a collection of functions for efficiently working with iterators and generators.
+The itertools module in Python provides a collection of functions for efficiently working with iterators and generators.
 They are concise and performant, falling into 3 main categories:

 - Linking Iterators Together: Combining or extending iterators